Japanese-Language Proficiency Test at Leicester

 Please accept our apologies for any inconvenience caused.
 The next exam call will take place in December 2023 (but here at Leicester).
 For further details please visit the JLPT website.
 The next exam call at Leicester will take place in July 2024.

 The test guide is for your information.
 When registering online, participants are required to agree to the content and conditions of the JLPT test guide (there is no need to print it).

 Sample questions show the form of test items on the JLPT.
 Sample questions are organised by level, from N1 to N5.
 One sample question is offered for each test item type.
 There may be differences from questions in the actual test booklet.

 For more practice, please refer to "New Japanese-Language Proficiency Test Sample Questions" or "Japanese-Language Proficiency Test Official Practice Workbook."

 - Level N5: Try sample questions

-The results of the JLPT July 2022 test are available to view from the end of August 2022.
+The results of the JLPT July 2023 test will be available online from Monday 21st August 2022.

 Please visit the JLPT result website checker, to see your result.